open5gs/open5gs/docs/_pages/faq.md

 #### What are the Open5GS license terms?

 Open5GS is licensed under the GNU Affero General Public License (AGPL), Version 3.0.
-There is no dual-licensing; open5gs is not available under any other license terms.

 #### Are there any companies providing commercial support for Open5GS?